AllureOfTheStars/Allure/README.md

 but the most efficient combination for some players is mouse for go-to, inspecting, and aiming at distant positions and keyboard for everything else.

-If you are using a terminal frontend, numeric keypad may not work correctly depending on versions of the libraries, terminfo and terminal emulators.
-Toggling the Num Lock key may help.
-The curses frontend is not fully supported due to the limitations of the curses library.
-With the vty frontend started in an xterm, Control-keypad keys for running seem to work OK, but on rxvt they do not.
-The commands that require pressing Control and Shift together won't work either, but fortunately they are not crucial to gameplay.

 Compilation from source
 -----------------------